Make sure to buy your skip-the-line tickets online before your visit!

 During high season (May-July, September-October, Christmas holidays) you will lose more than 3 hours in the waiting line!

-It’s possible, however, to skip this whole line by booking your ticket on the official Vatican’s website.
+It’s possible, however, to skip this whole line by booking your tickets online.
 There are many types of tickets to choose from, including (but not necessarily) guided tours, different sections of the museum, excursions in different languages and so on.
 You’ll have to queue however a little bit for the standard security check but it’s nothing compared to waiting lines for the tickets at the location.
+Don’t even consider not purchasing your tickets before arriving.
+The queue there for buying your tickets is honestly one of the worst worldwide!

 If you think coming half an hour before museums’ opening is a smart solution to become the first person standing in the waiting line - forget it!
 During high season people start gathering at St. Peter’s Square 1h-1,5h before the opening time, especially on Saturdays.
 The longest waiting line to the Vatican museums are in the morning.